Hurricane Idalia: Elsewhere

 Rip currents produced by the remnants of Idalia across the Eastern United States resulted in numerous rescues.
 Beaches were packed with people enjoying the Labor Day Weekend.
 One person drowned off Rehoboth Beach, Delaware, on September 3.
 At least a dozen people required rescue along the New Jersey coast.
 Three people died in the state on September 4: one in Beach Haven, one in Belmar, and the third in Seaside Heights.

 Idalia was also associated with an unusual movement of American Flamingos, with a large number of flamingos seen in Florida, and flamingos seen as far north as Ohio and Pennsylvania.

 Bermuda

 On September 2, the Department of Marine and Ports Services announced that ferries were suspended until weather conditions improved, BELCO announced that Idalia had caused over 6,000 power outages, and the Department of Public Transportation announced the temporary suspension of bus services.
-Idalia also caused all flights to and from L.F.
+Idalia also caused all flights between L.F.
 Wade International Airport and North America to be cancelled or delayed on September 2, with some flights also being affected the following day.